SchundProjects/Tablaeu-Portfolio/README.md

 ### Conclusion

 The **AirBnB Tableau Project** aims to show a visual to the interested audience on the business of the company AirBnB in the year 2016.
-The demand of AirBnBs in 2016 is based on the price and the revenue the company collected from the AirBnB houses.
+We are calculating the demand of AirBnBs in 2016 based on the price and the revenue the company collected from the AirBnB houses.